metabase/metabase/docs/developers-guide/driver-changelog.md

 - The `:foreign-keys` driver feature has been removed. `:metadata/keys-constraints` should be used for drivers that support foreign key relationships reporting during sync.
 Implicit joins now depend on the `:left-join` feature instead.
 The default value is true for `:sql` based drivers.
 All join features are now enabled for `:sql` based drivers by default.
-Previously those were dependent on `:foreign-keys`.
-If your driver does support `:left-join`, also remapping and implicit joins tests will run with it.
+Previously, those depended on the `:foreign-keys` feature.
+If your driver supports `:left-join`, the test for remapping and implicit joins will be now executed.

 -  The`:parameterized-sql` driver feature has been added to distinguish drivers that don't support parametrized SQL in tests.
 Currently, this is disabled only for `:sparksql`.